I saw an interesting article in Nature the opening paragraph of which reads:

-Civilized societies face severe challenges in this century.
+Civilized societies face rigorous challenges in this century.
 We must confront the threat of climate change and forthcoming energy crises.
 We must find better ways of resolving conflicts peacefully lest nuclear or conventional weapons lead us to global catastrophe.
 We must stop large-scale pollution or systematic destruction of the biosphere that nurtures us.
 And we must do all of these things without abandoning the many positive things that science has brought us.
 Abandoning science and rationality by retreating into religious or political fundamentalism would be a catastrophe for humanity.

 There is an increasing alienation between scientists and the general public.
 Many fewer students enrol for courses in physics and chemistry than a a few decades ago.
 Fewer graduates mean fewer qualified science teachers in schools.
 This is a vicious cycle that threatens our future.
 It must be broken.

 The danger is that the decreasing level of understanding of science in society means that knowledge (as well as its consequent power) becomes concentrated in the minds of a few individuals.
 This could have dire consequences for the future of our democracy.
 Even as things stand now, very few Members of Parliament are scientifically literate.
 How can we expect to control the application of science when the necessary understanding rests with an unelected “priesthood” that is hardly understood by, or represented in, our democratic institutions?